PardhuMadipalli/coding-practice/README.md

 1. [Number of Sub-arrays of Size K and Average Greater than or Equal to Threshold](https://leetcode.com/problems/number-of-sub-arrays-of-size-k-and-average-greater-than-or-equal-to-threshold/)

 #### No or constant extra space
+See if you can manipulate the existing array/DS itself.
+For example, you can change the sign of the element etc to remember wehther visited or not.
 1. [First Missing Positive](https://github.com/PardhuMadipalli/coding-practice/blob/main/problems/miscellaneous/FirstMissingPositive.java)